 Why Conduct a Supply Chain Health Check?

+Conducting a supply chain health check is essential to ensure the efficiency, resilience, and competitiveness of your supply chain operations.
 Most businesses change their focus and priorities from time to time, and it is important to realign your supply chain accordingly.
 Therefore, a health check is always a good idea to highlight potential supply chain improvements and risks and make sure it supports the overall business objectives.

 Here are some reasons why you may need to conduct a supply chain health check:

 - A change in management, new ownership, internal reorganisation.

 - Inconsistent service levels.

 - Poor cost-efficiency.

 By identifying the areas of improvement for a supply chain, businesses can optimise their supply chain strategy, effectively streamlining their business and staying ahead of potential supply chain risks.
 This gives organisations the ability to remain competitive, efficient and resilient.